2 Days in Zion National Park: The Complete Guide

 After all your hiking today (and yesterday!), you deserve a nice relaxing end to your time in Zion.
 Drive down to the Canyon Junction Bridge– one of the most famous spots in the park to watch sunset, with a view of the Virgin River snaking its way towards the Watchman.

-If you want a premium spot to watch the sunset, you can follow the Pa’rus Trail (on the north side of Highway 9) down to the riverbed (don’t worry- I’m not suggesting anymore full blown hikes; you’ll just need to follow the trail about 100 feet from the Canyon Junction Bridge!) to a little sandy beach along the river.
-Bring your camp chair or a picnic blanket and watch the sunset in this iconic spot.
+If you want a premium spot to watch the sunset, you can follow the Pa’rus Trail (on the north side of Highway 9) down to a little sandy beach along the river.
+Don’t worry- I’m not suggesting anymore full blown hikes; you’ll just need to follow the trail about 100 feet from the Canyon Junction Bridge!

 Couple cheersing beers at Canyon Junction Bridge in Zion National Park in Utah